wp-plugins/easy-testimonials/readme.txt

 * To output a list of All Testimonials, place the shortcode [testimonials] in the desired area of the Page or Post Content.
 To display more than one testimonial, use the shortcode [testimonials count='3'], where count is the number of testimonials you want displayed.
 To display the title above the testimonial, use the shortcode [testimonials show_title="1"].
 * To output a Testimonial in the Sidebar, use the Widgets section of your WordPress Theme, Accessible on the Appearance Menu in the WordPress Admin.
 You can show more than one random testimonial by placing a number in the Count field.
 You can show the Testimonial Title above the Testimonial by checking Show Testimonial Title Note: The Title Field on the Widget is displayed above the Widget, if your theme supports Widget Titles - this is different than the Testimonial Title.

+= Front End Testimonial Submission =
+* NOTE: This feature requires the Pro version of Easy Testimonials: http://easy-testimonials.com/easy-testimonials-pro/
+* Add the shortcode [submit_testimonial] to the area of the page you want your form on.
+* Any submissions will be added to your Testimonials list, on the back end.
+Only Testimonials that you choose to publish will be displayed publicly.

 = Options =
 * To control the destination of the "Read More" link, set the path in the Testimonials Read More Link field.
 * To display any Featured Images that you have attached to your Testimonials, check the box next to Show Testimonial Image.